Food Handler Course and Exam

 - Available in the following languages: English, French, Spanish, Simplified Chinese, and Arabic

-- Minimum grade of 70% or higher to get certificate.
+- Minimum grade of 70% or higher to be certified.

 - 50 multiple choice questions.